carolineweiss/01_Variables_and_Datatypes/03_Loops_and_Arrays/tutorial/README.md

 }
 ```

-Notice that `i` is assigned the value of `10` at the start of the loop.
+Notice that you assign `i` the value of `10` at the start of the loop.
 As long as `i` is greater than or equal to `0`, the loop runs.
-After each loop, `i` is decremented by 1.
+After each loop, you decrement `i` by 1.

 Inside this loop, add a line to display the value of `i` again: